FrenchFlakito/docker-backpack/README.md

-# dockerized-sklearn-envs
+# Docker Backpack

-## A Docker image with 4 latest versions of sk-learn
+## A Docker Ubuntu image with the 4 latest versions of Scikit-Learn

 ### **Pre-requisite**
 - Docker must be installed on your machine
 - ```git clone``` this repo
+- ```cd``` into the directory just created
 - run the following commands from inside

 ### **Set-up**

-- Create image from Dockerfile (along with the "requirements.txt" file)
+Create an image from the Dockerfile (along with the "requirements.txt" file)

 $ ```docker image build -t backpack_image .```